 Licensed electronic resources

-We are not depositing licensed electronic resources into the CDR.
-We are relying on other efforts to preserve these materials such as Hathi Trust.
+UNC will not deposit licensed electronic resources into the CDR.
+We are relying on other efforts to preserve these materials such as Hathi Trust, Portico and LOCKSS.